 Easy, perfectly creamy and smooth lemon cheesecake, lighter in texture than some, but full of cream cheese flavour and a touch of lemon.
 Made with a graham cracker crust.

-This cheesecake is perfect, in my opinion.
+This lemon cheesecake is simply perfect, in my opinion.
 The smooth and creamy texture is everything I want from a cheesecake.
-While it's lighter in texture than some other cheesecake's I have made, there is plenty of that lovely cream cheese flavour I want, with just the right amount of lemon flavour.
+While it’s lighter in texture than some other cheesecake’s I have made, there is plenty of that lovely cream cheese flavour I want, with just the right amount of lemon flavour.

 ✓ Cream Cheese: You will 2 standard, 8 oz block of cream cheese (not the Whipped kind).
 Use full-fat cream cheese as the additives and extra moisture of the reduced fat cream cheese can negatively affect both the taste and texture of your finished cheesecake.

 ✓ Sour Cream: Again, use a full-fat sour cream here for best results.
 For a reduced fat option, go with full-fat Greek yogurt instead of a reduced fat sour cream.

 ✓ Lemons: I love Meyer Lemons when they are in season.
 If Meyer lemons aren’t available regular lemons are just fine.
 You will need 1 medium-sized regular lemon or 2 of the smaller Meyer lemons.
 Other citrus such as orange or grapefruit could also be used here.

 ✓ Graham Cracker Crumbs: I love the convenience of Graham Cracker Crumbs, though you can start with whole graham crackers and process them down to crumbs yourself, then measure out.
 Alternately, you could use vanilla wafer cookies that you process down to crumbs in the same amount.